c0rrupt3d/ActionEditor/README.md

 Runs the app in the development mode after downloading necessary libraries (viewable in project.json).
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+**API Keys for Google Translate API and Firebase API need to be created to use those features locally.**

+**I have provided a .env.example file to guide you how to create the .env file with the API keys.**

+**To properly use Firebase API, you need to provide the necessary Firebase config as declared in `src/utils/firedb.js`.**

 ## Made by

-Vastav Kalia (business.vkalia@outlook.com)
+**Vastav Kalia** (business.vkalia@outlook.com)

 (Careful, this project is not 100% bug free :D)